europe-igm-atlas/app/contents/home.md

 #### Contact

-For enquiries, please contact Sarah.McNamara[at]zew.de.
+For enquiries, please contact: Sarah.McNamara[at]zew.de